 When is Father's Day?

-Father's Day falls on June 17, 2018 this year.
+This year, Father's Day will fall on June 18, 2023.
 The event is on the third Sunday of June every year, in most countries in the world - including India.

 Why is it celebrated?

 Father's Day is celebrated to honor the role of father's in the society, in the upbringing of young ones and to cherish the immortal father-child bond.
 He takes care of you 364 days of the year - makes one day about him and him alone!

 At the moment, in India - Father's Day is mostly a metropolitan phenomenon, but is fast spreading to smaller cities - why should geography have anything to do with celebrating your father?
 The Indian version of Father's Day takes its roots from the American version, which was first celebrated in 1908.

 Father's Day actually took its origin from Mother's Day, which was the first of its kind - a day to celebrate a family member.
 Mother's Day was first celebrated unofficially in the 1860s.
 It became a commercial holiday for stores in 1908 and was recognized as a national holiday in the US by then-President Woodrow Wilson in 1914.

 Father's Day was first celebrated in Virginia in 1908, but at that time, it was just a one-off - it was not an annual event.
 It spread gradually through the early and mid-20th century and was finally adopted as a national holiday in 1972 by Richard Nixon.
 Eventually, in the early 21st century, as western culture spread eastwards, Father's Day started being celebrated by Asian countries too - India included.